w3c/w3c-website-redesign-documentation/_posts/2021-10-01-weeknotes-01-oct.md

 This isn't good UX so at present we're looking at using a basic template for these pages and ensure all page content is translated for consistency (and to allow the whole page to be set to the correct locale).
 This does mean we have to hardcode any primary navigation - but it's better for users so feels like the right decision.

+## Final thoughts

+What was good: working together collaboratively on this sprint!

+What we found challenging: working on multiple git repos can be confusing and requires care over our workflow

+What are we looking forward to: getting as many templates built as possible so W3C can start writing content